tinymce/tinymce-docs/components/dialog/overview.md

 }
 ```

-The key highlight in this example is the input field for ‘enter the name of a cat’, the name property ‘catdata’ is associated to the initalData.
+The key highlight in this example is the input field for ‘enter the name of a cat’, the name property `catdata` is associated to the initalData.
 All body components that require a name property also require an initialData property, this is how the relationship between the underlaying data model and the component is declared.
-Notice that when we first load the dialog, the input field is pre-populated with ‘initial cat’.
-When initialData.catdata = '' then on load, the input field should be empty.
+Notice that when we first load the dialog, the input field is pre-populated with `initial cat`.
+When `initialData.catdata = ''` then on load, the input field should be empty.

 In this example we declared 2 buttons to be placed in the dialog footer, Close and Submit.
-These are pre-made buttons that perform common actions, like closing a dialog or submitting a dialog, we will move onto a third type ‘custom’ button later.
-The type: ‘close’ button is pre-wired to just abort and close the dialog.
-The type: ‘submit’ button when clicked will invoke the onSubmit callback provided in the configuration, and we use that callback to insert the message.
-When onSubmit is called, a dialog instanceApi is passed in as the parameter.
+These are pre-made buttons that perform common actions, like closing a dialog or submitting a dialog, we will move onto a third type `custom` button later.
+The type: `close` button is pre-wired to just abort and close the dialog.
+The type: `submit` button when clicked will invoke the `onSubmit` callback provided in the configuration, and we use that callback to insert the message.
+When `onSubmit` is called, a dialog `instanceApi` is passed in as the parameter.

 ## Composition